-- 1 Align the heat sink assembly with screw holders on the system board and tighten the screws (4) to the system board. - 2 Tighten the M2.0 x 5.0 screws to secure the fan to the system board - 3 Connect the fan cable to the connector on the system board. - 4 Install the : - a battery - b base cover - 5 Follow the procedure in After working inside your computer.
+- 1 Align the heat sink assembly with screw holders on the system board and connect the fan cable to the connector on the system board.. - (i) NOTE: Ensure to first connect the fan cable to the system board before securing the heat-sink assembly onto the system board. - 2 Tighten the M2 x 5 screws to secure the fan to the system board

+(i) NOTE: Ensure to connect fan cable before installing heatsink.

+- 3 Install the :

+- a battery

+- b base cover

+- 4 Follow the procedure in After working inside your computer.